latraccia/sd-dss-util/README.md

 ## Future development and contribution

-DSS-CLI aims to be an implementation reference for DSS clients, thus more work will be done to:
+SD-DSS-CLI aims to be an implementation reference for DSS clients, thus more work will be done to:

 * unit-test the whole project
 * generalize the signing behaviour in a library